infrawatch/documentation/README.md

 ## Building

-Install required tools.
-In Fedora perform:
+Install the required tools.
+In Fedora, run the following command:

     dnf -y install rubygem-asciidoctor rubygem-asciidoctor-pdf make

-In MacOS required tools can be installed via brew but instead "make" call "gmake":
+In MacOS, you can install the required tools using brew but instead of the command "make", use "gmake":

     brew install asciidoctor make

-Alternatively, XCode development environment can be installed to have make utility available on PATH, however this takes about an hour to download and install and requires several gigabytes of HDD space:
+Alternatively, you can install the XCode development environment to make the "make" utility available on PATH, however this takes about an hour to download and install and requires several gigabytes of HDD space:

     xcode-select --install

-If AsciiDoctor is not available in repositories or under RVM/rbenv, simply install it from rubygems:
+If AsciiDoctor is not available in repositories or under RVM/rbenv, install it from rubygems:

     gem install asciidoctor asciidoctor-pdf --pre

-Then simply run `make` or `make html` which builds HTML artifacts.
-Generating PDF output is slow, therefore command `make pdf` must be used separately.
+Run `make` or `make html` which builds HTML output.
+Generating PDF output is slow so use the `make pdf` command separately.
 To make both formats in one command, use `make html pdf`.
 To build downstream version perform `make BUILD=downstream`.

 Few additional make targets are available on the guide level.
-To quickly build HTML version and open new tab in a browser do:
+To quickly build HTML version and open new tab in a browser, enter the following commands:

     cd doc-Service-Telemetry-Framework
     make browser